OctoberSith/RetroBarbarianApi/README.md

-# WebApi Configured for Identity
+# Simple ASP.NET WebApi
 ## Project Description
-This Project is a WebApi configured with Microsoft Identity.
+This Project is a Simple ASP.NET WebApi.
 It serves as a demo and practice project.
 ## Tech Stack
 ### Backend Technologies
 - Asp.net API